zsharadze/SignalRChatCore/README.md

 for application screenshots and original project refer to: [original](https://github.com/AKouki/SignalR-Chat).

 ###### About me
 My name is Zviad Sharadze.
 I'm .Net Developer from Tbilisi, Georgia.
-I'm Microsoft Certified Professional.